X01XX/forth-memory-management/README.md

 On deallocation, the first cell of an item is zeroed out, to make use problems apparent.

-The entropy of various allocations, and deallocations, appears in the increasing disorder of the addresses on the stack, which no one cares about.
+The entropy of various allocations, and deallocations, appears in the increasing disorder of the addresses on the stack, which has no effect on the utility of the stack-array.

-The examples use linked lists of numbers, linear algebra would be possible.
+The examples use linked lists of numbers, Linear Algebra would be possible.

 Lists could be of other memory chunks, like objects.
+They may, or may not, be in a stack-array.

 Deallocate each list as soon as it is no longer needed.